ZerroDevs/RecoilMagic/README.md

-# RainBow Six Sige Logitch Script
+# RainBow Six Sige Scripts

 This Is a simple program with python tkinter , give you the r6s scripts that work on logitech hub program